Grachtengordel: World Heritage

 In July 2006, the city of Amsterdam announced its intention to nominate the canal ring as a UNESCO World Heritage Site.
 Because of new administrative requirements for the nomination, however, the nomination was delayed until December 2008.
-On August 1, 2010, at the 34th session of the World Heritage Committee added to the World Heritage List.
+On August 1, 2010, at the 34th session of the World Heritage Committee the Grachtengordel was added to the World Heritage List.

 Amsterdam's canal belt has been named a World Heritage Site under the criteria I, II, and IV; “to represent a masterpiece of human creative genius;” “to exhibit an important interchange of human values, over a span of time or within a cultural area of the world, on developments in architecture or technology, monumental arts, town-planning or landscape design;” and “to be an outstanding example of a type of building, architectural or technological ensemble or landscape which illustrates (a) significant stage(s) in human history,” respectively.

 In 2013, Amsterdam celebrated the 400th birthday of the Canal Ring.